5 Best Home Insurance Companies (2025)

 Home insurance is a major purchase.
 The national average cost of a policy is $2,532 annually for $300,000 in dwelling coverage, according to Insurify data.
 And while it’s natural to want to avoid higher rates, the best home insurance companies offer more than just low prices.

 Considering the bigger picture can help you find home insurance coverage that suits your long-term needs.
 Insurer reputation, quality, coverage options, and claims-processing matter.
-Insurify analyzed premiums, discounts, customer service, financial strength, and market share to identify the best insurers to consider when you shop for homeowners insurance.
+Insurify analyzed premiums, discounts, customer service, financial strength, and market share to identify the best companies to consider when you shop for homeowners insurance.

 Quick Facts